jamesfreire/LinearAlgebra/README.md

 # Linear Algebra Learning Journey 📚

-A comprehensive collection of LaTeX study notes covering fundamental concepts in linear algebra, organized by chapter for systematic learning.
+A comprehensive collection of LaTeX study notes covering fundamental concepts in linear algebra, organized by book and chapter for systematic learning.

 ## 📖 About This Repository